JerryMacedoCastro/JerryMacedoCastro/README.md

  🔧 I'm current working as a systems analyst.
  👨‍💻 I'm continuous learning about React and React Native using TypeScript.

- 🤘 Feel inveted to contribute!
+ 🤘 Feel invited to contribute!

 <!--